cordz-del/Amie-SEL/README.md

 # Amie-SEL
-Empathy13 is an advanced, empathetic chatbot designed to engage users in meaningful conversations with a focus on Social Emotional Learning (SEL).
+Amie-SEL is an advanced, empathetic chatbot designed to engage users in meaningful conversations with a focus on Social Emotional Learning (SEL).
 The project integrates speech recognition, text-to-speech, and natural language processing using OpenAI and Bot Libre APIs.
 It also provides a web-based API interface using the Bottle framework.

 Features
 Conversational AI: Uses Bot Libre for initial responses and OpenAI to refine and enhance them.